Sedgwick County COVID positivity rate lowest since December

 According to Byrne, hospitals are also seeing a drop in patients coming in with coronavirus-related issues.
 Despite this, she said too many covid patients are taking up beds.

-“The closer we get to that five you know that positivity rate of 5 percent, the closer we are to getting back to whatever our normality you know is going to be,” added Byrne.
+“The closer we get to that five you know that positivity rate of 5%, the closer we are to getting back to whatever our normality you know is going to be,” added Byrne.

 Byrne added that demand for vaccines is not as high as the health department would like.